2020 Honda Accord vs Toyota Camry

-But both vehicles have heated front seats available.
+Both vehicles have heated front seats available.
 However, the Accord also offers heated rear seats, so that everyone on board can get nice and cozy on chillier nights.
 Plus, the Accord comes standard with dual-zone automatic climate control.
 This allows the driver and front-seat passenger to select their preferred temperature setting, so that no one stays too hot or too cold.

 To get that feature in the Camry, you need to upgrade to a higher trim level.

-The 2019 Honda Accord comes standard with a 1.5L turbocharged and intercooled 4-cylinder engine that delivers 192 horsepower and 192 lb-ft of torque.
+The 2020 Honda Accord comes standard with a 1.5L turbocharged and intercooled 4-cylinder engine that delivers 192 horsepower and 192 lb-ft of torque.
 Plus, it has an available 2.0L 4-cylinder engine that puts out 252 horsepower and 273 lb-ft of torque.

-Meanwhile, the 2019 Toyota Camry has a 2.5L 4-cylinder engine that delivers just 203 horsepower and 186 lb-ft of torque.
+Meanwhile, the 2020 Toyota Camry has a 2.5L 4-cylinder engine that delivers just 203 horsepower and 186 lb-ft of torque.

-Honda Accord vs Toyota Camry: Verdict
+Honda Accord vs. Toyota Camry: Verdict

-The 2019 Toyota Camry is an impressive midsize sedan.
-However, the 2019 Honda Accord has more available features, as well as more interior room and an all-around better performance.
+The 2020 Toyota Camry is an impressive midsize sedan.
+However, the 2020 Honda Accord has more available features, as well as more interior room and an all-around better performance.
 But to help determine if it’s right for you, you should check it out in person.